enoleriand-alt/Red-Teaming-Toolkit/README.md

 * **SigThief** Stealing Signatures and Making One Invalid Signature at a Time. https://github.com/secretsquirrel/SigThief
 * **Veil** is a tool designed to generate metasploit payloads that bypass common anti-virus solutions. https://github.com/Veil-Framework/Veil
 * **CheckPlease** Sandbox evasion modules written in PowerShell, Python, Go, Ruby, C, C#, Perl, and Rust. https://github.com/Arvanaghi/CheckPlease
-* **Invoke-PSImage** is a tool to embeded a PowerShell script in the pixels of a PNG file and generates a oneliner to execute. https://github.com/peewpw/Invoke-PSImage
+* **Invoke-PSImage** is a tool to embeded a PowerShell script iin the pixels of a PNG file and generates a oneliner to execute. https://github.com/peewpw/Invoke-PSImage
 * **LuckyStrike** a PowerShell based utility for the creation of malicious Office macro documents.
 To be used for pentesting or educational purposes only. https://github.com/curi0usJack/luckystrike
 * **ClickOnceGenerator** Quick Malicious ClickOnceGenerator for Red Team.
 The default application a simple WebBrowser widget that point to a website of your choice. https://github.com/Mr-Un1k0d3r/ClickOnceGenerator
 * **macro_pack** is a tool by @EmericNasi used to automatize obfuscation and generation of MS Office documents, VB scripts, and other formats for pentest, demo, and social engineering assessments. https://github.com/sevagas/macro_pack